 Network of Foreign Ministry Science and Technology Advisers (FMSTAN)

 The Network of Foreign Ministry Science &Technology Advisers (FMSTAN) is designed to cultivate a strong and durable international network of science advisers to foreign ministers, to promote closer linkages between the Science and Technology (S&T) and foreign policy communities.
 The Network recognizes that traditional diplomacy increasingly impacts – and is impacted by – broader trends in science, technology, and innovation, and engaging nations through science diplomacy is an important component of any nation’s foreign policy strategy.
 FMSTAN focuses on four areas: 1) Raising awareness of the importance of enduring S&T advisory capabilities in foreign ministries; 2) Sharing best practices and lessons learned in building S&T advisory capacity; 3) Strengthening S&T advisory capacity in foreign ministries with activities; and 4) Coordinating respective S&T diplomacy initiatives.

-E/STAS works closely with the Bureau of Oceans and International Environmental and Scientific Affairs (OES) and other regional and public affairs/diplomacy offices to engage with publics both domestic and abroad on issues of science, technology, and innovation.
+STAS coordinates with the Bureau of Oceans and International Environmental and Scientific Affairs (OES), as well as other topical, regional, and public diplomacy offices, to engage with publics both domestic and abroad on issues of science, technology, and innovation.
 Science engagement is an indispensable tool of U.S. diplomacy to build relationships and strengthen ties with countries and regions viewed as foreign policy priorities.
-Science and Technology Policy Fellows have been recruited to add speaking engagements to their international travel, and E/STAS and its partners are working to offer speaking opportunities to more of the U.S. scientific and engineering communities.
+Science & Technology policy fellows have been recruited to add speaking engagements to their international travel, and STAS and its partners are working to offer speaking opportunities to more of the U.S. scientific and engineering communities.